Hell broke loose upon this Protestant City

 Erected Anno 1680 in the Mayoraltie of Sir Patience Ward Kt.

 This stone was formerly sited at the spot in Pudding Lane where the Great Fire of 1666 began.
-It was in the Guildhall at the time of the publication of Walter Bell's book, survived the destruction of the Blitz and is now (2018) in the Museum of London.
+It was later removed to the Guildhall, survived the destruction of that building in the Blitz and is now (2018) in the Museum of London.
 The inscription gives an insight into the extreme protestant fundamentalism of the late 17th Century London merchants.
 During the Fire, it really was believed by many that Catholics or Frenchmen were responsible.